Inbibo/adonisfx_docs/docs/maya/simshape.md

 ## Debugger

-To better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the Attribute Editor.
+To better visualise deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the Attribute Editor.

 To enable the debugger the *Debug* checkbox must be marked.
-To select the specific feature to visualize, choose it from the list provided in *Features*.
-The features that can be visualized with the debugger in the AdnSimshape deformer are:
+To select the specific feature to visualise, choose it from the list provided in *Features*.
+The features that can be visualised with the debugger in the AdnSimshape deformer are:

  - **Collision Constraints**: For each vertex, a line will be drawn from the mesh to the closest point of a collider.
 The debug lines will only be displayed in case collisions are enabled and colliders have been set up.
  - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
 The debug lines will only be displayed in case muscle activations have been enabled with an AdonisFX Muscle Patches file.